gfixler/githist/README.md

 #### Simple, cross-repository change-tracking and tags generation w/ git

-This repo provides a ~/.git_template/ directory that sets up very simple tracking of which git repositories have had commits, amended commits, merges, and/or rebases (and thus which ones you need to remember to push later).
-It also sets up completely automated ctags support
+This repo provides a git template hooks directory with hooks that set up very simple tracking of which git repositories have had commits, amended commits, merges, and/or rebases (and thus which ones you need to remember to push later).
+It also sets up completely automated ctags support.

 ### Requirements